 A hairstyle element consisting of a long continuous tube of curled hair.
 Can be created by wrapping a section of hair around a hot tong, or can occur naturally if someone has long curly hair.
 Ringlets were popular during various periods in history including the Victorian era.

-A transparent makeup product (normally a spray or liquid) that goes over makeup (including everyday makeup, temporary tattoos, camouflage) to help it last longer and resist sweat, water, heat, humidity and rubbing.
+A transparent makeup product (normally a spray or liquid) that goes over makeup (including everyday makeup, temporary tattoos, camouflage) to help it last longer and resist sweat, water, heat, humidity, and rubbing.

-Is the odourless oily substance secreted from the sebaceous glands in our skin, which lubricates and waterproofs our skin and hair.
+This is the odourless oily substance secreted from the sebaceous glands in our skin, which lubricates and waterproofs our skin and hair.